MVGGT: Multimodal Visual Geometry Grounded Transformer for Multiview 3D Referring Expression Segmentation: Experiments

-\paragraph{MVGGT Fusion Architecture.} Table~\ref{tab:ablation_fusion} evaluates where multimodal fusion is best positioned within the encoder.
-Early fusion performs the weakest, suggesting that injecting language before geometric evidence has formed can disrupt structural reasoning.
-Middle fusion offers a modest improvement, but late fusion yields the strongest results ($39.9$ overall $\mathrm{mIoU}_{\text{global}}$; $69.3$ $\mathrm{mIoU}_{\text{view}}$).
-This trend suggests that spatial perception should be established first, with language guiding later refinement rather than early feature alignment.
-Such late fusion yields more stable and discriminative cross-view representations.
+\paragraph{MVGGT Fusion Architecture.} Table~\ref{tab:ablation_fusion} evaluates multimodal fusion placement.
+Early fusion performs weakest, as injecting language before geometric features form can disrupt structural reasoning.
+Middle fusion shows modest gains, while late fusion yields the best results ($39.9$ $\mathrm{mIoU}_{\text{global}}$; $69.3$ $\mathrm{mIoU}_{\text{view}}$).
+This trend suggests that spatial perception should be established first, with language providing later refinement.
+Such an order ensures more stable and discriminative cross-view representations.